Olatubosun/rocksdb.docs/WriteUnprepared-Transactions.md

 In the existing WritePrepared policy, the data structures are:

-* PrepareHeap: A heap of in-progress prepare sequence numbers
+* PrepareHeap: A heap of in-progress prepare sequence numbers.
 * CommitCache: a mapping between prepare sequence number to commit seq.
-    * max_evicted_seq_: the largest evicted sequence number from the commit cache
+    * max_evicted_seq_: the largest evicted sequence number from the commit cache.
-* OldCommitMap: list of evicted entries from the commit cache if they are still invisible to some live snapshots
+* OldCommitMap: list of evicted entries from the commit cache if they are still invisible to some live snapshots.
-* DelayedPrepared: list of prepared sequence numbers from PrepareHeap that are less than max_evicted_seq_
+* DelayedPrepared: list of prepared sequence numbers from PrepareHeap that are less than max_evicted_seq_.

 ## Put

-The writes into the the database will be need to be batched to avoid the overhead of going through write queues.
+The writes into the database will need to be batched to avoid the overhead of going through write queues.
 To avoid confusion with “write batches”, these will be called “unprepared batches”.
 By batching, we also save on the number of unprepared sequence numbers that we have to generate and track in our data structures.
 Once a batch reaches a configurable threshold, it'll be written as if it were a prepare operation in WritePreparedTxn, except that a new WAL type called BeginUnprepareXID will be used as opposed to BeginPersistedPrepareXID used by the WritePreparedTxn policy.
 All the keys in the same unprepared batch will get the same sequence number (unless there is a duplicate key, which would divide the batch into multiple sub-batches).

 Proposed WAL format:
 [BeginUnprepareXID]...[EndPrepare(XID)]

 This implies that we'll need to know the XID of the transaction (where XID is a name uniq during lifetime of the transaction) before final prepare (this is true for MyRocks, since we generate the XID of the transaction when it begins).

-The Transaction object will need to track the list of unprepared batches that has written to the db.
+The Transaction object will need to track the list of unprepared batches that have written to the db.
 To do this, the Transaction object will contain a set of unprep_seq numbers, and when an unprepared batch is written, the unprep_seq is added to the set.

 On unprepared batch write, the unprep_seq number is also added to the unprepared heap (similar to prepare heap in WritePreparedTxn).